vasivendi/useless-tools/oep_tool/README.md

 # Description
-This is a tool for automating OEP homework
+This is a tool for automating OEP homework version override

 # Setup
 Compile with net7.0 or net8.0, run it directly or alias the executable in your shell